Finishing Techniques - Doors Windows

 • No matter how good the materials are and how well they are applied, over time they are still removed by external factors.
 Rain, snow, snow, wind, atmospheric dust will remove several microns from the surface every year.
 Studies say that around 15 μ of an average total film thickness of 150 μ (primer + varnish) is removed annually.
 A simple calculation gives 75 μ in 5 years, i.e. the thickness of the varnish.
 If you go to primer, the resistance of the finish decreases much faster because primer does not have the same resistance to abrasion and external factors as lacquer.
 This is why most manufacturers give a warranty of max 5 years and recommend maintenance after 3 years (before going to primer).
 Maintenance materials are easy to apply and do not require specialist intervention.

 Next follow the step-by-step application of a professional system for protecting window frames.
 If you have any questions or clarifications, leave them below in the dedicated space or in a comment on the Wood Magazine YouTube channel.
-I will definitely get back to you.
+I'll be sure to get back to you.

 About the author